Brooke Alexander

 Brooke Alexander is an American actress and beauty pageant titleholder who was crowned Miss World America 1980 and represented her country at Miss World 1980 in London where she placed Top 7.
 She is best known for her role as con-artist Samantha Markham in As the World Turns (1994–1996).

+Early years

+Alexander grew up in Hawaii on the island of Oahu.
+She has a sister.
+After moving to New York when she was 18 years old, she became a model and an actress.

 Career

 Alexander originated the role of con-artist Samantha Markham on As the World Turns in 1994 and played the role until 1996.
 She has had roles in Magnum, P.I., Island Son, P.S.
 I Luv U, Tattingers, and The Last Nightmaster and has also appeared on One Life to Live as Julia Michaels (2001).

 From 2006 to 2007, she was a host of the "Real Simple" lifestyle television program based on Real Simple magazine.

 Personal life

-On September 26, 2009, Alexander married tennis player Marko Zelenovic.
-She gave birth to a son in 2004.
+Alexander gave birth to a son in 2004.
+On September 26, 2009, she married tennis player Marko Zelenovic in Water Mill, New York.